What’s the difference between stress and burnout?

 - Burnout is what happens when we are emotionally, physically and/or mentally exhausted by ongoing stress and/or severe stress

-So how do we stop stress morphing into burnout?
+So how do we stop stress from morphing into burnout?

 Self-awareness is the most crucial skill you can develop to manage burnout.
 Why?
 Because you can’t change something if you are not aware it is happening.